ckeditor/ckeditor5/docs/getting-started/quick-start.md

 * `translations/` &ndash; The editor UI translations (see the {@link getting-started/setup/ui-language Setting the UI language} guide).
 * The `README.md` and `LICENSE.md` files.

-Copy necessary files to your project directory (e.g., to a `vendor/` directory).
+Copy files to your project directory (e.g., to a `vendor/` directory).

 The easiest way to see the editor in action is to serve the `index.html` file via an HTTP server.